 When I visited Malta, the Grassy Hopper was a vegetarian restaurant that offered mostly vegan options, with just a few dishes that included dairy products made from cow’s milk.
 It’s now listed on HappyCow as being fully vegan, so I guess they finally made the switch!

-The location is central and convenient.
-Technically, it’s not in Valletta, the capital, but in a small city called Gżira.
-But the two are within walking distance of each other.
+The Grassy Hopper used to be located in Valletta, the capital, but it has since moved to a small city called Gżira.
+It's just a short bus ride away from Valletta, though, or you could even walk it in about 45 minutes.
 Malta is so small and compact that often you don’t even realize when you travel from one city to another.

 The space is small, so it can be hard to get a table, but if worse comes to worst they also do takeaway.
-It’s open only for lunch, though, so you’ll have to look elsewhere for dinner.
+It’s open only for dinner, though, and only Wednesday to Saturday, so you’ll have to look elsewhere for lunch.